Last Updated on 2022/05/29

-A story that reveals a Hong Kong most people would not recognise – a gangster world of money, sex and drugs.
+A story that reveals a Hong Kong most people would not recognize – a gangster world of money, sex, and drugs.
 A brutal city, without moral order, watched over by a super-cute cat with no mouth that agrees with everything you do.

 THE ICE KING

 Ice doesn’t blow your mind, it dissolves it.
-According for former users, when you smoke the drug, you do not feel much of the disorientating rush of other narcotics such as heroin, ecstasy or cocaine.
+According to former users, when you smoke the drug, you do not feel much of the disorientating rush of other narcotics such as heroin, ecstasy, or cocaine.
 The first effects are subtle.
 Energy levels rise.
 Body strength increases.
 Conversation flows.
 Before long, you feel more than sober.
-You feel razor sharp, super-strong, indomitable.
+You feel razor-sharp, super-strong, indomitable.
 You are a king.
 And you are deluded.
-You body temperature, heart beat and blood pressure have risen to extreme levels.
-If the room seems brighter and your vision seems more intense it is because you pupils are dilated and your nervous system is speeding up.
+Your body temperature, heartbeat, and blood pressure have risen to extreme levels.
+If the room seems brighter and your vision seems more intense it is because your pupils are dilated and your nervous system is speeding up.
 If you feel impervious to pain it is because the drug soaks your brain with the “feel-good chemicals”, dopamine and serotonin.
 You are becoming dangerously unbalanced.
-One user quoted in a Hong Kong Government report on the effects of metamphetamine said: “When I’m iced, all the normal rules of society slip away.
+One user quoted in a Hong Kong Government report on the effects of methamphetamine said: “When I’m iced, all the normal rules of society slip away.
 Everything is so simple.
 I just want sex and violence and I don’t care how I get it.
 I’m a Playstation super-hero and the world is my video game.”
 Welcome to Chan’s house.

 THE VICTIM’S STORY